jchi2241/RMA_tool/README.md

 - validate address with google maps API
 - figure how to write tests so I don't break stuff when refactoring
 - refactor. lots of repetition in PHP for inserting data
-- clean up and split javascript. make a separate validators section
+- clean up and split javascript. make a separate validators file
 - change ALL server connections from mysqli to PDO
 - login feature
 - give certain members permission to sign document